Protection of Children from Sexual Offences Act

-Child sexual abuse laws in India have been enacted as part of the child protection policies of India.
-The Parliament of India passed the 'Protection of Children Against Sexual Offences Bill (POCSO), 2011' regarding child sexual abuse on 22 May 2012, making it an Act.
-A guideline was passed by the Ministry of Women and Child Development, India.
-The rules formulated by the government in accordance with the law had also been notified on the November 2012 and the law had become ready for implementation.
-There have been many calls for more stringent laws.
+The Protection of Children from Sexual Offences (POCSO) Act is a legislation in India aimed at preventing and prosecuting cases of child sexual abuse.
+The Parliament of India passed the POCSO bill on 22 May 2012.
+The POCSO Rules, formulated by the government in accordance with the law has also been notified on November 2012.

+The objective of the Act is to provide a robust legal framework for the protection of children from offences of sexual assault, sexual harassment and pornography, while safeguarding the interest of the child at every stage of the judicial process.
+The Act has provisions for child-friendly processes for reporting, recording of evidence and investigation, and also for speedy trial of cases through designated Special Courts.

-India has one of the largest population of children in the world.
-Census data from 2011 shows that India has a population of 472 million children below the age of eighteen.
-Protection of children by the state is guaranteed to Indian citizens by an expansive reading of Article 21 of the Indian constitution, and also mandated given India's status as signatory to the UN Convention on the Rights of the Child.
+Protection of children by the state is guaranteed to Indian citizens by an expansive reading of Article 21 of the Indian constitution,.
+India has also been a signatory to the UN Convention on the Rights of the Child.
+Demand for stringent laws for dealing with child sexual abuse is frequently made in India.

-Laws Before the 2012 legislation was passed
+Laws before POCSO

-Goa Children's Act, 2003, was the only specific piece of child abuse legislation before the 2012 Act.
-Child sexual abuse was prosecuted under the following sections of Indian Penal Code:
+Goa Children's Act, 2003, was the only specific piece of child abuse prevention legislation before the 2012 Act.
+Child sexual abuse was prosecuted under the following sections of the Indian Penal Code: